-In case of the relocation out of country, the JRCS local Staff will be laid off with half month wages paid before the departure of the staff.
+In case of the relocation out of country, Community Volunteer will be laid off with half month wages paid before the departure of the staff.

 10. Handover of office and assets

 10.1 Documents to be taken

 In case of the relocation out of the county, the following documents will be taken with the JRCS delegates.